-This post is about Down Syndrome Awareness Month.
-It includes both easier and harder ideas on how to focus your attention in the direction of our community this month.
+The ideas suggested in this post include both easier and harder ideas on how to focus your attention in the direction of (or within) our community.

 We are aware

 We are aware that people with Down syndrome are the same as people without: deserving of equal rights, opportunities and privileges.
-We are aware of what features associated with Down syndrome look like, we are aware of discrimination and prejudice that is regularly leveled at people with Down syndrome.
+We are aware of what features associated with Down syndrome look like, we are aware of discrimination and prejudice that is regularly leveled at people with Down syndrome and other developmental disabilities.

 I want us to try to move beyond Down syndrome “awareness”.
 I want us to move into Down syndrome acceptance

 Let’s try to put our awareness into action and actively accept people with Down syndrome.
 Let’s try and move two steps past our comfort zone, whatever that might be.